Democrat Tom Wolf wins 2nd term as Pennsylvania governor

 Even so, Wolf's re-election will give Democrats a seat at the table for the first time in 30 years when Pennsylvania draws a new map of congressional districts after the 2020 Census.

-In the state's hotly contested congressional races, Democrats picked up three seats, bringing Pennsylvania's U.S. House delegation to a 9-9 tie and giving Democrats in the state their most seats in eight years.
+In the state's hotly contested congressional races, Democrats picked up at least three seats.

 Pennsylvania's 18-member congressional delegation also will have four women, the most that have ever represented the state at one time.